Installing

 VirtualBox

 VirtualBox is a popular open-source hypervisor that enables you to run multiple virtual machines on your local system.
 To get started, download and install the correct version for your operating system from the VirtualBox Downloads page.
-After installation, confirm that VirtualBox is correctly set up and its command-line tools are available in your $PATH
+After installation, confirm that VirtualBox is correctly set up and its command-line tools are available in your $PATH by running:

 $ VBoxManage --version